Ga Tech routs No. 20 Clemson 83-65; 3 players score 20

 Clemson: The Tigers have to figure out what happened to their defense during the layoff.
 They surrendered an average of 57.6 points through their first 10 games, but the last two opponents have gotten far too many easy shots.

 Georgia Tech: Pastner’s team isn’t very big or deep, but the Yellow Jackets are getting the sort of play they hoped for from an experienced group of starters.
-The three-guard lineup gave the Tigers fits.
+They have been especially effective since going to a three-guard lineup that gave the Tigers fits.

 UP NEXT

-Clemson: Heads to Tallahassee on Saturday to face Florida State.
+Clemson: In desperate need of a win as the Tigers heads to Tallahassee on Saturday to face Florida State.

 Georgia Tech: Plays its second straight game against a ranked team when it travels to No. 13 Virginia on Saturday night.